wp-plugins/igreen-alexa-site-rank/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Get your updated ALEXA RANK in widgets or integrate in theme using plugin API/ shortcode.You can configure your page rank  anywhere in your blog
+Get your updated ALEXA RANK in widgets or integrate in theme using plugin API/ shortcode.You can display your page rank  anywhere in your blog

 == Description ==